srivatsanb-alt/fmMuleInterfaceCompare/readme.md

 bash load_docker_images.sh
 ```

 3. Backup the current static directory if already present.
-Copy "static" directory from fleet_manager repository to the FM server, update it with the info from backup
+Copy "static" directory from fleet_manager repository/FM_v<fm_version>_docker_images folder to the FM server, update it with the info from backup.

-4. Copy docker-compose.yml from <fm_repository>/misc/ to the static folder.
+4. Copy docker-compose.yml from <fm_repository>/misc/ or FM_v<fm_version>_docker_images folder to the static folder.

 5. Create cert files if not already present by following [Setup FM with push_fm script](#setup-fm-with-push_fm-script) steps 1-3.

 6. Copy the cert files generated (fm_rev_proxy_cert.pem, fm_rev_proxy_key.pem) to the static/certs/ directory in the FM server

 7. Follow steps 7-10 in [Setup FM with push_fm script](#setup-fm-with-push_fm-script)

+8. To start using fleet_manager, follow [Start or Restart FM](#start-or-restart-fm)

 # Start or Restart FM #

    1. Modify timezone if required by setting environment variables TZ, PGTZ in services fleet_manager, db enlisted in static/docker-compose.yml.

-   2. Restart FM
+   2. Start FM
    ```markdown
    cd static
    docker-compose -p fm down